Graph Neural Networks are Heuristics: Background

-Guided by this perspective, we build a NAR learning framework designed to encode global structure.
-Unlike traditional autoregressive methods that construct solutions incrementally, our model predicts a global permutation that defines the complete solution in a single forward pass.
-For the TSP, this approach represents tours directly as Hamiltonian cycles, enabling optimization over the manifold of permutations rather than the step-by-step assembly of paths.
-By embedding the Hamiltonian cycle constraint into the learning objective, the model is forced to \textit{coordinate all decisions jointly}.
-Any improvement over greedy baselines in this setting must therefore arise from modeling global consistency, not from exploiting local shortcuts or post hoc refinement.
+Guided by this criterion, we use a non-autoregressive framework that predicts a complete permutation in one forward pass.
+The permutation defines the Hamiltonian cycle directly, so optimization takes place over global tour structure rather than over incremental path construction.
+By placing the Hamiltonian-cycle constraint inside the learning objective, the model is forced to coordinate all decisions jointly.
+Thus, outperforming greedy in this setting has a precise meaning: the GNN functions as a learned heuristic whose advantage arises from global consistency, not from imitation, search, or engineered refinement.